rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 Promising deterministic ordering is not, in general, conducive to fast parallel algorithms.
 Calling code is responsible for performing sorts after the fact if sorted outputs are needed.

-## libcudf does not promise consistent exception messages
+## libcudf does not promise specific exception messages

 libcudf documents the exceptions that will be thrown by an API for different kinds of invalid inputs.
 The types of those exceptions (e.g. `cudf::logic_error`) are part of the public API.